michaelkrog/ghost-coding-challenge/README.md

 - Tag this work as a GitHub release: “V2”

 ## Frontend
-The front end is built with React ad Typescript.
+The front end is built with React and Typescript.
+It uses SSE for live updates of comments/upvotes.

 ## Backend
 The backend is build with the use of NestJS.